paastech-cloud/docs/Architecture.md

 When a Client initializes a new Project, a new Git repository has to be created; it also has to be deleted when the Project itself is deleted.

-The repository is created using the [git init](https://git-scm.com/docs/git-init) command.
-The repository is then stored in a directory, which is named after the **project's id**.
+The repository is created using the [`git init`](https://git-scm.com/docs/git-init) command.
+The repository is then stored in a directory, which is named after the **Project's id**.
 It is stored on the host machine.

 For now, it is not scalable, as the git repositories are stored on the host machine.
 In future version, the storage could be moved to a dedicated storage server, a distrubuted storage system or a bucket storage system.